-Self Direction Assessment: This is an assessment to determine what types of support the participant or legally responsible person needs to self-direct wavier services if self-directed services are requested.
+Self-Direction Assessment: This is an assessment to determine what types of support the participant or legally responsible person needs to self-direct wavier services if self-directed services are requested.

-Prior to the Person Centered Planning Meeting:

-The Care Manager offers the beneficiary/legally responsible person information about Individual Family Supports.
-If the beneficiary/legally responsible person is interested in learning more about individual/family directed supports, the care coordinator arranges for them to receive additional training and information.

-The Care Manager informs the beneficiary/legally responsible person of the beneficiary's individual budget amount and answers any questions regarding the budget.
-The care coordinator also provides the amount of the self-directed budget if the beneficiary/legally responsible person desires to self-direct one or more services.

-The Care Manager supports the beneficiary to schedule the meeting and invite team members to the meeting at a time and location that is desirable for the beneficiary.
+Prior to the Person Centered Planning Meeting: The Tailored Care Manager/Care Coordinator offers the beneficiary/legally responsible person information about Individual Family Supports and arranges for training if the beneficiary/legally responsible person is interested in learning more about individual/family directed supports.
+The Tailored Care Manager/Care Coordinator informs the beneficiary/legally responsible person of the beneficiary's individual budget amount and answers any questions regarding the budget.
+The Tailored Care Manager also provides the amount of the self-directed budget if the beneficiary/legally responsible person desires to self-direct one or more services.
+The Tailored Care Manager/Care Coordinator supports the beneficiary to schedule the meeting and invite team members to the meeting at a time and location that is desirable for the beneficiary.

-The Individual Support Planning Meeting:

-The beneficiary and Care Manager review with the team all issues that were identified during the assessment processes.
+The Individual Support Planning Meeting: The beneficiary and Tailored Care Manager/Care Coordinator review with the team all issues that were identified during the assessment processes.
 Information is presented in draft plan form.
 Information is organized in a way that allows the beneficiary to work with the team and have open discussion regarding issues to begin action planning.
 The planning meeting also includes a discussion about monitoring the beneficiary's services, supports and health/safety issues.
 During the planning meeting decisions are made regarding team members responsibilities for service implementation and monitoring.
-While the Care Manager is responsible for overall monitoring of the ISP and the beneficiary's situation, other team members, including the beneficiary and community supports, may be assigned monitoring responsibilities.
+While the Tailored Care Manager/Care Coordinator is responsible for overall monitoring of the ISP and the beneficiary's situation, other team members, including the beneficiary and community supports, may be assigned monitoring responsibilities.

-Individual Support Plan Development:

-A written ISP will be developed with each beneficiary utilizing a person centered planning process that reflects the needs and preferences of the beneficiary.
+Individual Support Plan Development: A written ISP will be developed with each beneficiary utilizing a person centered planning process that reflects the needs and preferences of the beneficiary.
 Person centered planning is a means for people with disabilities to exercise choice and responsibility in the development and implementation of their support plan.
 A good ISP generates actions, positive steps that the person can take towards realizing a better and more complete life.
 Good plans also ensure that supports are delivered in a consistent, respectful manner and offer valuable insight into how to assess the quality of services being provided.
 Plans draw upon diverse resources, mixing paid, natural and other non-paid supports, to best meet the goals set.

 Individual support planning is defined as a process, directed by the planning team.
 The individual support planning process is developed for beneficiaries with long-term services and supports, intended to identify the strengths, capacities, preferences, needs and desired outcomes of the beneficiary.
 The process includes people, freely chosen by the family of the minor or adult beneficiary, who are able to serve as important contributors.
 The person centered planning process enables and assists the beneficiary to identify and access a personalized mix of non-paid and paid services that will assist him/her to achieve personally defined outcomes in the most inclusive community setting.
-The beneficiary has identifies planning goals to achieve these personal outcomes in collaboration with those that the beneficiary has identified, including medical and professional staff.
+The beneficiary identifies planning goals to achieve these personal outcomes in collaboration with those that the beneficiary has identified, including medical and professional staff.
 The identified personally defined outcomes and training, supports, therapies, treatments and other services the participant is to receive to achieve those outcomes become a part of the ISP.